QualiSystems/cloudshell-help/docs/install-configure/cs-insight-bi/cs-insight-bi-elasticube-tables/elasticube-tables.md

 ## Executions

-(Used in Legacy dashboards) The ElastiCube Executions table provides details of tests that were executed from CloudShell’s job scheduling module and that had logging profile of “All”.
+(Used in Legacy dashboards) The ElastiCube Executions table provides details of tests that were executed from CloudShell’s job scheduling module and that had logging profile of "All”.

 | Name | Type | Description |
 | --- | --- | --- |